EO-DataHub/eodh-qgis/README.md

 A QGIS plugin to integrate with the Earth Observation Data Hub (EODH) This plugin demonstrates the EO Application Package and workflow capabilities of the EODH.

+## Installation

+### From QGIS repository

+**_Note: This is not avaiable yet_**

+1. Go to menu Plugins -> All
+2. Search for `EODH Workflows`
+3. Click Install Plugin

+### Manual

+1. Download archive for your platform from releases
+2. Extract it to QGIS plugin directory.
+   To find it go to QGIS menu Settings -> User profiles -> Open active profile folder -> python -> plugins
+3. Make sure plugin is enabled in menu Plugins -> Manage and Install Plugin... -> Installed.
+There must be a tick next to EODH Workflows.

 ## Usage

 When opening the plugin for the first time, you need to configure authentication credentials to access EODH APIs.